RiyadhKh4n/cmarket/README.md

 ## Development Method

-When developing (WEBSITE) I will take an Agile Approach.
+When developing cMarket I will take an Agile Approach.
 Meaning I will take an iterative approach to project management and software development helping me to deliver value faster and speed up development time.
 I will focus on working software over comprehensive documentation and responding to change over following a plan when creating the project.

 I also intergrated the MoSoCoW method which is a four-step approach to prioritizing which project requirements will provide the best return on investment (ROI).
 MoSCoW stands for Must- Have, Should-Have, Could-Have and Wont-Have.
 Using this method, I am able to label and order my User Stories into four categories, allowing me to know which ones to focus on and to ensure I meet my project vision and aims.